svetkesh/welcome-oop/README.md

 Clases: Card, Hand and Player in model.py are models for objects used in the game.

-Truly speaking this project follows implementation task in beautiful Udemy course 'Python and Django Full Stack Web Developer Bootcamp' by Jose Portilla:
+Truly speaking this project implements solution of the problem in beautiful Udemy course

+'Python and Django Full Stack Web Developer Bootcamp' by Jose Portilla.

 https://www.udemy.com/python-and-django-full-stack-web-developer-bootcamp/learn/